 Article 23 - Internal and External Auditors

-The internal Auditors shall be responsible for internal audits as well as related procedures, policies, and methods utilised for such audits, and issue a report to the Executive Committee twice a year.
-The internal Auditors shall also undertake other responsibilities as directed by the Executive Committee.
+The internal auditors shall be responsible for internal audits as well as related procedures, policies and methods utilised for such audits, and issue a report on their findings to the Executive Committee twice a year.
+The internal auditors shall also undertake other responsibilities as directed by the Executive Committee.

-They shall work in cooperation with the external Auditors.
-The external Auditors shall carry out an ordinary audit.
+They shall work in cooperation with the external auditor.
+The external auditor shall carry out an ordinary annualaudit.

 Article 24 - Management of the Secretariat

 The management of the Secretariat shall be entrusted to the General Secretary.
-He or she shall appoint the members of the staff in consultation with the President.
+He or she shall appoint the members of the staff.
 All staff engaged shall be under the supervision of the General Secretary and perform such duties as may be assigned to them.